ngzh-luke/muict-498prj-ictchat/README.md

 ## Prerequisites

+- Google Colab access (For test the inference)
 - A machine with specifications to handle high workload with high performance GPU(s)
 - Python 3
 - Docker (if would like to run chat UI(frontend) using Docker)